buildbot/buildbot/master/docs/relnotes/index.rst

 * The GitHub webhook can now optionally ignore non-distinct commits (:bb:bug:`1861`).

-* The HGPoller and GitPoller now split filenames on newlines, rather than whitespace, so files containing whitespace are handled correctly.
+* The :bb:chsrc:`HgPoller` and :bb:chsrc:`GitPoller` now split filenames on newlines, rather than whitespace, so files containing whitespace are handled correctly.

 * Add 'pollAtLaunch' flag for polling change sources.
 This allows a poller to poll immediately on launch and get changes that occurred while it was down.